dcorns/cornorize/README.md

 ```
 - **Function** *cb*

-Password key is required for both Objects.
-At a minimum the original password needs to be the value of usrObj.password and the original hash needs to be the value of authObj.password.
+At a minimum the original password needs to be the value of usrObj.password and the original hash needs to be the value of authObj.passHash.
 Additionally if either Object contains a userName and or email key, then the corresponding Object must contain the same key/value pairs in order to pass authentication.

 ```javascript
 auth.authenticate({password: 'sOmePazzWo2d'}, {passHash: '$2a$10$iJ/oqCu/KOx9LiyYtFgcIukTj624RbPr1WKSHKU0/9lQelSK8sd4m'}, function(err, data){